 One of the biggest benefits of IoT technology is its capacity for energy forecasting.
 Using a cloud-based monitoring platform, energy providers can evaluate power consumption data gathered by smart meters and compare it with local weather conditions, time of day, and other data to establish usage patterns across an area.
 When referenced against predictive weather data, companies can paint a detailed picture of energy demand and take steps to meet the demand with as much renewable energy as possible.
 For renewable energy providers, IoT data can help set goals for their renewable storage systems, leading to more effective usage of renewable energy sources that compensate for the intermittency of renewable power generation.

 With this ongoing series of articles on smart city infrastructure and climate change, we have attempted to illustrate the role that IoT technology can play in meeting the environmental challenges facing our planet.
 The effects of climate change have made themselves clearer in recent years, and it seems that every day provides new evidence of the immediacy of environmental threats to our planet spurred by human activity.

 If you have an idea that you believe might help in solving these big issues, we want to hear from you.
-The Aeris Fusion IoT Network and our global connectivity infrastructure can be deployed anywhere in the world.
+The Aeris Intelligent IoT Network and our global connectivity infrastructure can be deployed anywhere in the world.
 At Aeris, we believe that working together with governments, private companies, climate scientists, and engineers, we can create a solution that will help us save our planet.